korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 }
 ~~~

-<br>Modification of the existing instance is done via `toBuilder` method of `User` class implementation of which is generated by the library.
+Modification of the existing instance is done via `toBuilder` method of `User` class implementation of which is generated by the library.
 ~~~ java
 public abstract Builder toBuilder();
 ~~~